wp-plugins/google-cloud-print-library/readme.txt

 = What does this plugin do? =

 It is a developers' plugin.
 It provides code to get you connected quickly and easily to Google Cloud Print.
 A developer can harness it rapidly from within his own plugin to despatch print jobs to a Google Cloud Print-connected printer.
+For example, its underlying engine is deployed in this plugin for printing automatically WooCommerce orders (great for restaurants, take-aways or anyone who always wants to print a packing slip and wants to save time): https://www.simbahosting.co.uk/s3/product/woocommerce-automatic-order-printing/

 = How do I, as a developer, use it? =